Tihar full detail information

 Story behind Deusi

-In Treta yug, there was a King Bali was Lakshmi-Narayan’s devotee, who attained the same power and lifespan as Indra(king of heaven).
-He was given a boon from Brahma and unlike other demons, he didn’t conqured heaven but he ruled the world with the belief that good governance could make it a better place than heaven.
-He had taken an oath to alleviate poverty and his kingdom became so prosperous during his rule.
+In Treta yug, there was a King Bali who was Lakshmi-Narayan’s devotee, who attained the same power and lifespan as Indra(king of heaven).
+He was given a boon from Brahma and unlike other demons, he didn’t conquer heaven but he ruled the world with the belief that good governance could make it a better place than heaven.
+He had taken an oath to alleviate poverty and his kingdom became prosperous during his rule.
 After seeing this other kingdoms also wished to be ruled by him.

-the king bowed down to put the third foot on his head.
-Lord Vishnu in the form of a monk placed the last foot on the King Bali’s head.
-King Bali got shocked and now he realized that the Lord Vishnu came in form of a monk to break the pride as he was a devotee Vishnu.
+King Bali gave his word and as soon as King Bali promised, the body of the monk started to grow big.
+The became so large that his two feet measured the whole universe and now there was no place left to keep his third feet and the king bowed down to put the third foot on his head.
+Lord Vishnu in the form of a monk placed the last foot on King Bali’s head.
+King Bali was shocked and now he realized that Lord Vishnu came in the form of a monk to break the pride as he was a devotee of Vishnu.

 Tihar and Rani Pokhari (pond) Temple